sul-dlss/ruby-rails-orb/README.md

 This includes:
 * Using Postgres for a database.
+* Using Redis as a backend for queues.
 * Using Code Climate for code coverage.
 * Validating openapi specifications.
 * Building Docker images.